 The Medical Health Physicist is responsible for radiation safety aspects necessary to ensure the safe use of ionizing and non-ionizing radiation sources.
 Examples of Radioactive sources professionals may be handling or exposed to include radiation units and sources in radiation therapy, X-ray machines in diagnostic radiology, sealed and unsealed radioactive sources used in nuclear medicine and biomedical research, and lasers used in surgery and other areas of the hospital.

-The Medical Health Physics program is designed to help students develop skills, competencies, and aptitude to enter or enhance a career in Medical Health Physics.
+The Medical Health Physics program is designed to help students develop skills, competencies, and aptitude for entry-level positions in Medical Health Physics.

 Student Learning Outcomes